Girton College, Cambridge: 1869 to 1976: Pioneering for women's education

 In July and October 1869, entrance examinations were held in London, to which 21 candidates came; 16 passed.
 The first term started on 16 October 1869, when five students began their studies: Emily Gibson, Anna Lloyd, Louisa Lumsden, Isabella Townshend and Sarah Woodhead.
-Elizabeth Adelaide Manning was also registered as a student, although with the intention of staying for a single term, and her step-mother Charlotte Manning was the first Mistress.
+Adelaide Manning was also registered as a student, although with the intention of staying for a single term, and her step-mother Charlotte Manning was the first Mistress.

 The first three students to unofficially sit the Tripos exams in Lent term 1873, Rachel Cook and Lumsden, who both took the Classical Tripos, as well as Woodhead, who took the Mathematical Tripos, were known as "The Pioneers".

-Through fundraising, £7,000 were collected, which allowed for the purchase of land either at Hitchin or near Cambridge in 1871.
+In 1871, through fundraising £7,000 was collected, which allowed for the purchase of land either at Hitchin or near Cambridge.
 By 1872, sixteen acres of land at the present site were acquired near the village of Girton.
 The college was then renamed Girton College, and opened at the new location in October 1873.
-The buildings had cost £12,000, and consisted of a single block which comprised the east half of Old Wing.
+The buildings had cost £12,000 to erect, and consisted of a single block which comprised the east half of Old Wing.
 At the time, thirteen students were admitted.
 In 1876, Old Wing was completed, and Taylor's Knob, the college laboratory and half of the Hospital Wing was built.

 In the following year, Caroline Croom Robertson joined the management team as secretary to reduce the load on Emily Davies.
 In 1884, Hospital Wing was completed, and Orchard Wing, Stanley Library and the Old Kitchens added.
 At that time, Girton had 80 students.
 By 1902, Tower Wing, Chapel Wing and Woodlands Wing as well as the Chapel and the Hall were finished, which allowed the college to accommodate 180 students.

 In 1921, a committee was appointed to draft a charter for the college.
-By summer 1923 the committee had completed the task, and on 21 August 1924 the King granted the charter to "the Mistress and Governors of Girton College" as a Body Corporate.
-Girton was not officially a college yet, nor were its members part of the University.
-Girton and Newnham were classed as "recognised institutions for the higher education for women", not colleges of the university.
+By summer 1923 the committee had completed the task, and on 21 August 1924 George V granted the charter to "the Mistress and Governors of Girton College" as a Body Corporate.
+Girton was not officially a college yet, nor were its members part of the University - Girton and Newnham were classed as "recognised institutions for the higher education for women".

 On 27 April 1948, women were admitted to full membership of the University of Cambridge, and Girton College received the status of a college of the university.